 Federal Reserve has announced 2.206 trillion USD base-money creation, which is in total 59% of Federal Reserve’s balance sheet till now.
 ECB has announced 0.75 trillion EUR base-money creation.
 They call it a “package” or “liquidity injection”, but in reality, it is new base-money creation.

-In total, ca 40 central banks have reduced their base interest rates or have launched their next base-money creation programs.
-This will be pushed into the economy through the banks, however, as the balance sheets of the banks will deteriorate, then we doubt that banks will be helpful in pushing this newly created base-money into the real economy.
+In total, 40 central banks have reduced their base interest rates or have launched their next base-money creation programs.
+This will be pushed into the economy through the banks, however, as the balance sheets of the banks will deteriorate, then we doubt that banks will help push this newly created base-money into the real economy.

 We think these initial programs of central banks base-money creation and fiscal stimulus programs will fail.
-The base-money creation will not be enough to motivate the banks to create new credit-money via lending, which will result in the credit crunch, which will trigger defaults and bankruptcies.
-The fiscal stimulus programs will only prolong the existence of zombie companies, but doesn’t solve their key problem – they will fail as soon the interest rates on the corporate credit start to increase (which happens now)
+The base-money creation will not be enough to motivate the banks to create new credit-money via lending.
+This will result in the credit crunch, which will trigger defaults and bankruptcies.
+The fiscal stimulus programs will only prolong the existence of zombie companies.

 The failure of the support packages means the secondary effects of the failing zombie companies will start and these effects will create holes in the banks’ balance sheets.
 This will further reduce the banks’ capability to lend.
 This means the banks will push less credit into the economy, which means real interest rates for the zombie companies are going even higher, which will bring more zombie companies down.
 This will result in a vicious circle until the economy will be cleaned from the unproductive zombie companies.